stephengold/Wes/README.md

     + extract the contents of the saved ZIP file
     + `cd` to the extracted directory/folder
 4. Run the [Gradle] wrapper:
-  + using Bash or PowerShell: `./gradlew build`
+  + using Bash or PowerShell or Zsh: `./gradlew build`
   + using Windows Command Prompt: `.\gradlew build`

 After a successful build,
-Maven artifacts will be found in `WesLibrary/build/libs`.
+Maven artifacts will be found in "WesLibrary/build/libs".

 You can install the artifacts to your local Maven repository:
-+ using Bash or PowerShell: `./gradlew install`
++ using Bash or PowerShell or Zsh: `./gradlew install`
 + using Windows Command Prompt: `.\gradlew install`

 You can restore the project to a pristine state:
-+ using Bash or PowerShell: `./gradlew clean`
++ using Bash or PowerShell or Zsh: `./gradlew clean`
 + using Windows Command Prompt: `.\gradlew clean`

 [Jump to table of contents](#toc)